NbAiLab/nb-whisper/template.md

       <source src="https://huggingface.co/NbAiLab/nb-whisper-small-beta/resolve/main/king.mp4" type="video/mp4">
     Your browser does not support the video tag.
     </video>
-  <figcaption><a href="https://www.royalcourt.no/tale.html?tid=137662&sek=28409&scope=27248" target="_blank">Speech given by His Majesty The King of Norway at the garden party hosted by Their Majesties The King and Queen at the Palace Park on 1 September 2016.</a>Transcribed using the Small model.</figcaption>
+  <figcaption><a href="https://www.royalcourt.no/tale.html?tid=137662&sek=28409&scope=27248" target="_blank">Speech given by His Majesty The King of Norway at the garden party hosted by Their Majesties The King and Queen at the Palace Park on 1st of September 2016.</a>Transcribed using the Small model.</figcaption>
 </figure>
 </center>